Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 > }

 **Technickel (Voiceover):**
 It's one thing to know what's possible, but it's another to know what's in your own codebase.
 Point the tool at any file or directory to see how your existing projects measure up against Baseline.
 You can't know if you're quick on the draw or a step behind if you don't know where you stand.
-And by going further with a browser support report, you can get a clear picture of your project's compatibility, spot any issues, and make sure you're not leaving any users in the dust.
+And by going further with a browser support report, you can get a clear picture of your project's compatibility, and make sure you're not leaving any users in the dust.

 **Visuals - Example 3**
 > {